-- 12.3 (AM12.1) In implementing the policies and proposals within this Plan, Local Authorities, the Mayor and GMCA will all have important roles, and should make best of all appropriate delivery mechanisms available, including: - Working in partnership with other delivery agencies and organisations such as Homes England, the Environment Agency, Sport England, National Highways England, Transport for Greater Manchester and utilities companies to ensure that essential infrastructure is provided. - Working in partnership with landowners, developers and other private sector organisations to secure deliverable development proposals and investment. - Establishing Mayoral Development Corporations, and preparation of Local Plans, Local Development Orders, Supplementary Planning
+- 12.3 In implementing the policies and proposals within this Plan, Local Authorities, the Mayor and GMCA will all have important roles, and should make best of all appropriate delivery mechanisms available, including: - Working in partnership with other delivery agencies and organisations such as Homes England, the Environment Agency, Sport England, [AM, start of new text] National [AM, end of new text] Highways (AM, start of removed text) England (AM, end of removed text), Transport for Greater Manchester and utilities companies to ensure that essential infrastructure is provided. - Working in partnership with landowners, developers and other private sector organisations to secure deliverable development proposals and investment.

-- Documents, Masterplans and other frameworks to provide context and support for site and area-specific delivery. - Support for Neighbourhood Planning and other local and community-led initiatives. - Application of the Development Management process and other relevant regulatory functions. - Use of compulsory purchase powers to assist with site assembly. - Proactive use of publicly owned land holdings to assist in land assembly and the delivery of development. - Use of Government grants, other sources of funding and prudential borrowing. - Use of Section 106 agreements to secure affordable housing and other types of planning obligations. - Use of tariff-based systems such as the Strategic Infrastructure Tariff and Community Infrastructure Levy for infrastructure delivery, where appropriate and in with the most current statutory regulations. - Use of other sources of funding such as the lottery fund and other initiatives as they arise. - 12.4 We will work in a collaborative way with infrastructure providers, national government, regulators and others involved in infrastructure planning and funding, to ensure the effective development and implementation of the infrastructure needed to support the delivery of the vision and objectives set out in this Framework.
+- Establishing Mayoral Development Corporations, and preparation of Local Plans, Local Development Orders, Supplementary Planning Documents, Masterplans and other frameworks to provide context and support for site and area-specific delivery. - Support for Neighbourhood Planning and other local and community-led initiatives. - Application of the Development Management process and other relevant regulatory functions. - Use of compulsory purchase powers to assist with site assembly. - Proactive use of publicly owned land holdings to assist in land assembly and the delivery of development. - Use of Government grants, other sources of funding and prudential borrowing. - Use of Section 106 agreements to secure affordable housing and other types of planning obligations. - Use of tariff-based systems such as the Strategic Infrastructure Tariff and Community Infrastructure Levy for infrastructure delivery, where appropriate and in with the most current statutory regulations. - Use of other sources of funding such as the lottery fund and other initiatives as they arise. - 12.4 We will work in a collaborative way with infrastructure providers, national government, regulators and others involved in infrastructure planning and funding, to ensure the effective development and implementation of the infrastructure needed to support the delivery of the vision and objectives set out in this Framework.

-Policy JP-D1: Infrastructure Implementation (MM12.1) (AM12.2)
+Policy JP-D1: Infrastructure Implementation (MM12.1; AM12.2)

-To make this happen we will: To ensure the effective development and implementation of the infrastructure needed to support the delivery of the vision and objectives set out in this document:
+{MM, start of removed text} To make this happen we will: {MM, end of removed text} [MM, start of new text] To ensure the effective development and implementation of the infrastructure needed to support the delivery of the vision and objectives set out in this document: